abhishekarya1/DSA-2k23/ll.md

 - Rotate a LL: make it circular and break

 - Flattenning of a LL: recur till last and when coming back form pairs and merge sorted sublists like normal

+Clone a LL with random and next pointer

 ---